1975 All-Ireland Senior Camogie Championship: Married Captain

-Wexford’s captain Gretta Kehoe got married the day before the final to Ray Quigley who was later to become chairman of Leinster Camogie Council.
+Wexford’s captain Greta Kehoe got married the day before the final to Ray Quigley who was later to become chairman of Leinster Camogie Council.

 Quarter-finals

-Una Grace scored three goals for Kilkenny as they overcame Galway in the last quarter of the quarter final at Gowran.
+Una Grac scored three goals for Kilkenny as they overcame Galway in the last quarter of the quarter final at Gowran.
 Tipperary| led Dublin by 3-2 to 1-1 at half time in the quarter-final but then lost their advantage in the third quarter and had to come back to level.
-Evelyn Sweeney scored what was to become the winning point.
-Deirdre Lane’s late free was beaten away by Dublin’s defence and the umpires judged a late free attempt had gone wide, amid some controversy.
+Evelyn Sweeny scored what was to become the winning point.
+Deidre Lane’s late free was beaten away by Dublin’s defence and the umpires judged a late free attempt had gone wide, amid some controversy.

 Semi-finals

-Bridie Doran scored two goals and Eileen O'Gorman a third in Wexford’s 3-4 to 0-2 victory over Dublin in the semi-final.
+Bride Doran scored two goals and Eileen Gorman] a third in Wexford’s 3-4 to 0-2 victory over Dublin in the semi-final.
 Cork took command after the first ten minutes of their semi-final and dethroned champions Kilkenny, leading by 3-1 to 1-2 at half time with Pat Maloney adding a fourth goal in the second half and by the 14th minute Dublin led 3-5 to 3-2.